Device Network Connection

 Set up the network on the Network > Basic interface.

-• IP Address: Set up the IP address when the static IP mode is selected.
+IP Address: Set up the IP address when the static IP mode is selected.
+To access the device’s web settings, your computer should be on the same local network as the device.

 You can also set up the network on the Setting > Network screen.